- HARDNECK GARLIC

 It is a strong flavored hard neck garlic that is very well adapted to our local conditions (Mid-Michigan, USoA) and can probably survive harsher climates.

 The late summer and early fall is when I usually will plant garlic.
-Depending upon the weather you may see it growing before winter gets going.
+Depending upon the weather you may see it start showing above ground before winter gets too cold.
 It looks like a green onion.
 If the weather is very cold and no snow cover the plants may get frozen back to ground level, this is ok, but you may also see the plants remain green if there is enough snow cover.
 When spring rolls around the next year the plants will continue growing until they finish.

 This garlic has been pretty forgiving of our heavy clay soil as long as we raise the garden up to make sure there is enough drainage.
-A fertile garden soil will give larger bulbs, also making sure to space the plants far enough apart so they get full sun without too much competition from weeds or each other.
+A fertile garden soil with some organic matter will give larger bulbs, but in clay you do not need a huge addition of nitrogen to get a decent crop.
+Make sure to space the plants far enough apart so they get full sun without too much competition from weeds or each other.
 If planted too close together it is hard to get a stirrup hoe between the plants.
 When weeding you don’t really want to disturb the roots anyways so a quick scrape along the surface is good enough.

-As the plant grows it will usually develop a central stalk with flowers and small bulbs on top (called a scape).
-The scape is edible as it develops (as are the small bulbs and flowers), but they can also be grown to increase your garlic supply.
+As the plant grows it will usually develop a central stalk (called a scape) with flowers and some small bulbs on top.
+The scape is edible as it develops (as are the small bulbs and flowers), but the bulbules can be grown to increase your garlic supply.
 When starting out this is a good way to increase the number of plants.
-Later on when you have enough bulbs growing you can snip these stalks off before they fall over or drop their small scapes around.
+Later on when you have enough bulbs growing you can snip these stalks off while they are still tender and eat them before they drop the bulbules on the ground.
+You may find out like me that you really don’t need to let them do that much before having too many garlic plants in places you’ll not be able to easily remove.

 Many people do not think of garlic as a green vegetable, but it is delicious and can be available from late winter into early summer.
 The only time you can’t really eat the garlic stem and bulb is when it begins to dry out too much and the tunic and stem become hard.
 Plant it extra deep to get more blanched white stem or more shallow if you want more green stem.